-Year 2 Fourth semester:
+Fourth semester:

 - 1. Defend master's thesis.
 All students must give a public presentation of their master's thesis. - 2.
 Meet graduation deadlines.
 Students should consult closely with the graduate liaison to meet departmental and college expectations and graduation deadlines.
-Graduation deadlines are determined by the College and are subject to change (see the Graduation Timeline in the Links section of the Table of Contents).
+Graduation deadlines are determined by the College and are subject to change.
 All forms must reach the department liaison 24 hours prior to the College deadlines to allow time for review and processing of documents.
 Two weeks prior to a scheduled defense an Eberly College Thesis and Dissertation Defense Date Declaration Form is due.
 For the purpose of the defense, students must bring a Eberly College Thesis and Dissertation Oral Defense Form and have it filled out and signed by all committee members after the defense.
 This form must be submitted to the department liaison immediately after the defense.
 Students should also bring an EDT Signature Form to the defense.
 The students' thesis committee may elect to withhold signatures on this form until revisions are complete.
 This form must be signed before submission to the library.